aticodein/django-milestone/README.md

 This project is an online webshop for electronics.
 Selected products held in shopping cart for one session.
-Login, logout authentication for shopping with stripe patments.
+Login, logout authentication for shopping with stripe payments.

  [Heroku Link to the application](https://milestone-4-django-project.herokuapp.com),